-More Than Cookies: Evidence about Team and Turnover from Girl Scouts Cookie Program
+Beyond Cookies: Evidence about Team Environment and Engagement Retention from Girl Scouts Cookie Program

-Problem definition: We collaborate with the Girl Scouts of USA (GSUSA), one of the most popular charity and nonprofit organizations in the United States to examine team-based factors of Girl Scouts’ voluntary turnover.
+skills through “learning by doing” and provides considerable short-term and long-term developmental benefits.
+To fully realize the potential of these benefits, we need to understand how to help the girls stay engaged and participating in their Cookie Program so that they develop the intended skills over time.
+We collaborate with the Girl Scouts of USA (GSUSA), one of the most popular charity and nonprofit organizations in the United States to examine team-based factors of Girl Scouts’ engagement retention in their Cookie Program.

-Managerial implications: Our study carries implications for developing more innovative and cost-effective approaches to retaining a non-profit organizations (NPO) workforce, an understudied area.
+Managerial implications: Our study carries implications for developing more innovative and cost-effective approaches to keeping participants engaged in the volunteering and fundraising activities in an NPO setting.
 Our empirical results suggest that NPOs consider interventions in team composition and relationship-building to encourage continued participation.
-The team-based factors that we identify can bridge the gap between turnover and OM’s active research on workforce management models.
-Not until organizations understand the team factors behind engagement and turnover will they be able to unleash the full potential of their members.
+In addition, the team-based factors that we identify can fill the gap between team relationship dynamics and engagement retention literature.
+Not until organizations understand the team factors behind engagement and turnover will they be able to unleash the full potential of their team members.

 Business Administration, Management, and Operations